Virginia couple confront ‘Pandemic Blues’ with laughs, music

 “I’ve always seen the arts as a really important way to process, to go through, to transform what life gives to us so we can make out of the worst of situations by making,” she said.
 “My intention was to explore what’s going on and make sense of it, to process it.”

-“There’s a toughness and harshness to this time, and there are times when we’re all just going to throw our hands up and belly laugh or break down and sob,” Melanie Balint said.
+“There’s a toughness and harshness to this time, and there are times when we’re all just going to throw our hands up and belly laugh or break down and sob,” Gray said.

-Apart from sharing music, the Balints have also looked to social media and video chatting services to maintain close connections with loved ones.
-Melanie Balint said a silver lining of 2020 is watching the love between friends and family grow more intimate in some ways as past troubles melt away in isolation.
+Apart from sharing music, Gray and Balint have also looked to social media and video chatting services to maintain close connections with loved ones.
+Gray said a silver lining of 2020 is watching the love between friends and family grow more intimate in some ways as past troubles melt away in isolation.

 “While we’re very isolated from people, we’ve actually become less isolated from them in a very real way because we’re both opening up more and more of our hearts to just anyone and everyone,” she said.
 “The physical distance doesn’t matter so much because we’ve both been dismantling these walls around ourselves.”

-Dr. Purnima Joan Shahani is the Balints’ dentist, Kundalini yoga teacher and friend.
-Through Bart Balint’s diagnosis and isolation prior to the pandemic to now, Shahani said the couple have embodied an empowerment of resilience, refusing to allow dire circumstances to diminish their outward connections.
+Dr. Purnima Joan Shahani is the couple’s dentist, Kundalini yoga teacher and friend.
+Through Balint’s diagnosis and isolation prior to the pandemic to now, Shahani said the couple have embodied an empowerment of resilience, refusing to allow dire circumstances to diminish their outward connections.

 “This was even harder on the two of them because whatever little contact he could have was over. … It impressed me again because what they did with this extreme isolation is they found a way through music and through song to connect with everyone,” she said.

-Note: This story was first published on Aug.
-20, 2020.
-It was updated on Aug.
-24, 2020 to correct the name of Bart Balint’s wife.
-She is Melanie Balint Gray, not Melanie Balint.